 The state of being bankrupt or the fact of becoming bankrupt.

-All funds received by a Trustee in Bankruptcy from any source are placed into a trust fund.
+All funds received by a Licensed Insolvency Trustee from any source are placed into a trust fund.
 This would include surplus income payments, funds from the sale of non-exempt assets, tax refunds as appropriate etc. Out of these funds, the trustee is entitled to a set fee as determined by a Government set tariff and then any remaining funds are distributed by the Trustee to the Unsecured Creditors.

 Both individual bankrupts and those making a consumer proposal are required to go through counselling sessions with a qualified counsellor.
 You will be required to attend two sessions, which primarily cover good financial management (including prudent use of consumer credit and budgeting principles); developing successful strategies for achieving financial goals and overcoming financial setbacks; restoring one’s credit rating and at any over time, and where appropriate, making referrals to deal with non-budgetary causes of insolvency (e.g.: gambling, addiction, marital and family problems, etc.)